INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 - Click the "choose a tag" dropdown and type the new release tag name in the dialogue.
 - Click on "Create new tag on publish"
 - The release title and notes section can contain whatever you like.
-- Finally, publish the release.
+- Publish the release.
+- THe final step, once everything is finalized, is to make the repository public!

 YOU ARE ALL DONE!